-432B.390 1.
-An agent or officer of a law enforcement agency, an officer of the local juvenile probation department or the local department of juvenile services or a designee of an agency which provides [protective] child welfare services:

-(a) May place a child in protective custody without the consent of the person responsible for the child's welfare if he has reasonable cause to believe that immediate action is necessary to protect the child from injury, abuse or neglect.

-(b) Shall place a child in protective custody upon the death of a parent of the child, without the consent of the person responsible for the welfare of the child, if the agent, officer or designee has reasonable cause to believe that the death of the parent of the child is or may be the result of an act by the other parent that constitutes domestic violence pursuant to NRS 33.018.
+- 432B.390 1.
+An agent or officer of a law enforcement agency, an officer of the local juvenile probation department or the local department of juvenile services, or a designee of an agency which provides [protective] child welfare services: - (a) May place a child in protective custody without the consent of the person responsible for the child's welfare if he has reasonable cause to believe that immediate action is necessary to protect the child from injury, abuse or neglect. - (b) Shall place a child in protective custody upon the death of a parent of the child, without the consent of the person responsible for the welfare of the child, if the agent, officer or designee has reasonable cause to believe that the death of the parent of the child is or may be the result of an act by the other parent that constitutes domestic violence pursuant to NRS 33.018. - 2.
+When an agency which provides [protective] child welfare services receives a report pursuant to subsection 2 of section 1 of Senate Bill No. 191 of this [act,] session, a designee of the agency which provides [protective] child welfare services shall immediately place the child in protective custody.

-2. If there is reasonable cause to believe that the death of a parent of the child is or may be the result of an act by the other parent that constitutes domestic violence pursuant to NRS 33.018, a protective custody hearing must be held pursuant to NRS 432B.470, whether the child was placed in protective custody or with a relative.
-If an agency other than an agency which provides [protective] child welfare services becomes aware that there is reasonable cause to believe that the death of a parent of the child is or may be the result of an act by the other parent that constitutes domestic violence pursuant to NRS 33.018, that agency shall immediately notify the agency which provides [protective] child welfare services and a protective custody hearing must be scheduled.
+3. If there is reasonable cause to believe that the death of a parent of a child is or may be the result of an act by the other parent that constitutes domestic violence pursuant to NRS 33.018, a protective custody hearing must be held pursuant to NRS 432B.470, whether the child was placed in protective custody or with a relative.
+If an agency other than an agency which provides [protective] child welfare services becomes aware that there is reasonable cause to believe that the death of a parent of a child is or may be the result of an act by the other parent that constitutes domestic violence pursuant to NRS 33.018, that agency shall immediately notify the agency which provides [protective] child welfare services and a protective custody hearing must be scheduled.